jainpiyush26/videobreakdown/README.md

 ---

 ## Running the application
-Here are the options that are available for the applications
+Here are the options that are available for the applications.
+The only required argument is the *path*.
+In case you don't give the export path the folder component from the *path* is used and the *DDMMYY_HHMMSS_vb.pdf* will be created.
 ```
-usage: Video Breakdown Code [-h] --path [PATH ...] --export-path EXPORT
+usage: Video Breakdown Code [-h] --path [PATH ...] [--export-path EXPORT]

 optional arguments:
   -h, --help            show this help message and exit
   --path [PATH ...], -p [PATH ...]
                         File(s) or Folder path that contains video files
   --export-path EXPORT, -e EXPORT
                         PDF File that the breakdown information should be exported to.
+If left empty, the folder path
+                        will be used.
+Name will be current time stamp.
 ```

 You can run the application by -